David Luginbulhl

 About the Speaker

-Dr. David Luginbuhl is an Associate Professor of Mathematics and Computer Science and Director of the Computer Science program at Samford University in Birmingham, AL. His 40 years of professional experience as a computer scientist include posts in higher education and in management and leadership in government research and development organizations, both as an Air Force officer and civilian.
-He has served as a program manager at the Air Force Office of Scientific Research and as Assistant Chief Scientist at the Air Force Research Lab's 711th Human Performance Wing.
-Besides Samford, Dr. Luginbuhl has taught at the Air Force Institute of Technology, Western Carolina University, and the Air War College.
+David Luginbuhl is an Associate Professor of Computer Science at Florida Tech.
+He was previously an Associate Professor of Mathematics and Computer Science and Director of the Computer Science program at Samford University in Birmingham, AL. His 40 years of professional experience as a computer scientist include posts in higher education and in management and leadership in government research and development organizations, both as an Air Force officer and civilian.
+He served as a program manager at the Air Force Office of Scientific Research and as Assistant Chief Scientist at the Air Force Research Lab's 711th Human Performance Wing.
+Besides Samford and Florida Tech, Dr. Luginbuhl has taught at the Air Force Institute of Technology, Western Carolina University, and the Air War College.
 He has published on theory of computation, software engineering, and undergraduate computer science education.